 Launch is provided to prepare students for college life and the demands of college level research and writing.
-It will span the entire semester in a 50 minute class, once per week.
-This is mandatory and a graduation requirement for all Certificate, Diploma, and Degree Programs, unless they are exempt from the Seminar.
+It will span the entire semester as a regularly scheduled class.
+This is mandatory and a graduation requirement for all Certificate, Diploma, and Degree Programs, unless the student is exempt.